 Zinc – New research suggests that zinc enhances cellular energy reserves.
 You can read about that HERE.
-Alhough zinc is important in terms of it’s antioxidant power, it is now thought to restore a pathway that involves energy production.”
+Although zinc is important in terms of its antioxidant power, it is now thought to restore a pathway that involves energy production.
 More specifically, zinc supplementation may be conducive to mitochondrial energy transport.
 As an aside, zinc is important for eyesight, especially when combined with vitamin A. If you want to be kept up to date on the latest findings for vision and eyesight, CLICK HERE to get my notifications.

-Thyroid hormone – Low levels of thyroid hormone will cause profound fatigue.
-Low levels of thyroid hormone will lead to weight gain.
+Thyroid hormone – Low levels of thyroid hormone will cause profound fatigue and can lead to weight gain.
 It’s one of the most important hormones in charge of your metabolism.
 Hypothyroidism can also cause a low, suppressed mood and mental fatigue (to go with physical fatigue).
-Medications or SUPPLEMENTS that support the thyroid gland’s structure and function can breathe new life into a person who is dealing with this.
+Medications or supplements that support the thyroid gland’s structure and function can breathe new life into a person who is dealing with this.
 I know a lot about this topic and have many resources for you including this FREE guide.

 The trouble is the thyroid testing.
 It doesn’t always uncover it.
 That’s exactly what happened to me.
 You can read this article I wrote, How I Healed My Thyroid with Supplements.

 Drug Nutrient Depletion – it’s what I call drug mugging!
 A drug that depletes a nutrient and leaves you tired.
 This could be behind your profound fatigue.
 It’s something you may not have considered until now.
 But statins can make a person very tired by ‘mugging’ their CoQ10 as well as DHEA, both of which are necessary for cellular energy.
-Oral contraceptives can wipe out B vitamins like B12 and B6, as well as selenium and this can lead to hypothyroidism which causes weakness and fatigue.
+Oral contraceptives can wipe out B vitamins like B12 and B6, as well as selenium; this can lead to hypothyroidism, which causes weakness and fatigue.
 Antacids can deplete minerals needed to make your heart beat strong and rhythmically, and if you’re short on certain minerals, it leads to weakness, fatigue and shortness of breath.
-Same story with diuretics and anti-hypertensives and several antidepressants.
+Same story with diuretics, anti-hypertensives and several antidepressants.
 This topic is covered in my book, Drug Muggers.